 - 2.20.
-Hackney carriages and private hire vehicles are covered by different Acts of Parliament, with hackney carriages covered by the Town Police Clauses Act 1847 (TPCA47) and the Local Government Miscellaneous Provisions Act 1976 (LGMPA76) and private hire vehicles covered only by the LGMPA76.
+Hackney carriages and private hire vehicles are covered by different Acts of Parliament, with hackney carriages covered by the Town Police Clauses Act 1847 (TPCA47) and the Local Government Miscellaneous Provisions Act 1976 (LGMPA76)11 and private hire vehicles covered only by the LGMPA76.
 Both hackney carriages and private hire vehicles can be booked over the phone or via a Booking App, but only hackney carriages can stand for hire on a rank or be hailed in the street. - 2.21.
 Dorset Council is committed to cutting unnecessary bureaucracy.
 The predecessor Councils dealt with licensing drivers in a variety of ways with some of the Councils opting to issue combined driver's licences.
 As the same standards are applied to test the suitability of driver whether they drive a hackney carriage or a private hire vehicle this seems to be a sensible approach especially as driver's licences typically last for three years and drivers may change the type of vehicle they drive during that three years.
-Dorset Council will therefore issue drivers with either a combined badge and licences to drive both types of vehicle, a hackney carriage driver licence and badge or a private hire driver licence and badge depending on the needs of the applicant.
+Dorset Council will therefore issue all drivers with one combined badge and licences to drive both types of vehicle.